-What to Include in a Content Brief (Besides the Word Count)
+What Should Be Included in a Content Brief (Besides the Word Count)

 A clear writing brief saves time and eliminates the need for multiple edits and revisions.
 If you provide writers with clear direction and context right off the bat, you’ll receive more well-rounded, on-topic articles that speak directly to your target audience.

-In the content project brief, you can include anything that might help the writer understand the brand or product better.
+The brief should include all the information the copywriter needs to better understand the brand or product and the competitor landscape in the Search Engine Results Page.
 Remember, however, to keep it short, simple, and to the point.

 What’s Your Target Persona?

-Writers are able to create a much better piece of content if they know who the reader is.
+Writers can create a much better piece of content if they know who the reader is.
 Make sure you don’t leave your writers guessing.

 Brand Voice and Writing Style